 However, instructional designers at different organizations can have vastly different workloads or job tasks.
 Let's consider some of the most common ways to differentiate between the tasks that instructional designers perform.

 In the corporate world, instructional designers spend much of their time using eLearning authoring tools to build interactive eLearning courses.
 Almost every large corporation has their version of a corporate university with a host of eLearning offerings, and they need instructional designers to help develop content that will help upskill their employees.
-Turnaround times are quick and and processes are likely well-documented.
+Turnaround times are quick and processes are likely well-documented.

 In higher education, instructional designers spend much of their time in meetings and helping faculty members convert face-to-face courses into online offerings.
 They may also help faculty maintain their existing courses.